raspberrypilearning/321-make-mentor-guide/en/step_6.md

 It is important that young people see that computing and digital making addresses topics that are meaningful to them.
 This step is an opportunity for creators to:

-+ **Make the project culturally or locally relevant** You could make an example project to show them how the project can be made with a theme that you know will be relevant to your young creators.
++ **Make the project culturally or locally relevant**: You could make an example project to show them how the project can be made with a theme that you know will be relevant to your young creators.
-+ **Make the project personally relevant**.
-Explain that the knowledge they have from their hobbies and interests is really valuable when making computing projects.
++ **Make the project personally relevant**: Explain that the knowledge they have from their hobbies and interests is really valuable when making computing projects.

 **Tip:** Some young people who are technically very capable struggle to think of their own ideas.
 They could try and recreate one of the examples without looking at the code.